hyperledger-cacti/cacti/interop-rfcs/protocols/asset-exchange-corda-htlc.md

 ![Corda HTLC](../resources/images/cordapp-htlc.png)

 ### Generalisability
-The hash lock encumbrance state and associated contract can be offered as reusable pieces as part of Graphene.
+The hash lock encumbrance state and associated contract can be offered as reusable pieces as part of Weaver.
 These pieces are largely agnostic of the specifics of the application.
-They can further be instrumented to *emit* custom Graphene events making automation of the orchestration of cross-chain HTLCs possible.
+They can further be instrumented to *emit* custom Weaver events making automation of the orchestration of cross-chain HTLCs possible.